zedlopez/ifm/Writing with Inform.md

 and renders it closed.

-In fact any description can be given in the definition, and that includes a single, specific value.
+The description given in a definition can even be a single, specific value.
 For instance, we could define:

 ``` inform7
 To grant (bonus - a number) points: